Is a holster that hangs from the belt that also attaches to the leg legal?

 Can I open carry at my university or college?

-Can everyone open carry?
+Can everyone open carry a handgun?

 No, a person convicted of certain crimes cannot carry a firearm, and minors under 18 years old cannot openly carry without a parent present.
 Generally if you can lawfully possess a firearm, you can open carry with a license.
 Federal laws must also be considered when discussing the legality of firearm ownership.